Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/azureASCPushIntegration.md

 # Azure Security Center Integration

-The following steps are required to configure integration of Cloudneeti application with Microsoft Azure Security Center.
-Integration enables Cloudneeti application to push custom recommendation in with assessment data of Cloud Account(s) to Microsoft Azure Security Center.
+Integration enables Cloudneeti application to push custom recommendations with assessment data of Azure Cloud Account(s) to Microsoft Azure Security Center.

 **Custom Recommedation** includes policies with description and remediation steps.

 **Assessment data** includes listing policy related resources with their complince state with respect to policy defination.

+The following steps are required to configure integration of Cloudneeti application with Microsoft Azure Security Center for Azure Subscription(s) added as Cloud account(s) in Cloudneeti.

 ### Required Roles